fusion809/atom-editor/README.md

 # atom-editor

-This repository contains Dockerfiles, shell scripts and a desktop configuration file, together they are intended to build a custom, more Linux-applicable build of the Atom text editor.
+This repository contains Dockerfiles and a desktop configuration file, together they are intended to build a custom, more Linux-applicable build of the Atom text editor.
 The desktop configuration file has support for the following MimeTypes:

 * application/javascript
 * application/json